 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, YKK Corporation reported significant carbon emissions, totalling approximately 4,079,911,000 kg CO2e for Scope 1 and 2 combined, alongside 742,238,000 kg CO2e for Scope 3 emissions.
-This data reflects YKK's global operations, with a revenue of about USD 6.08 billion.
-In 2023, the company recorded emissions of 37,000,000 kg CO2e for Scope 1 and 26,000,000 kg CO2e for Scope 2 in Japan, and 238,812,000 kg CO2e for Scope 1 and 2 globally, with Scope 3 emissions at 587,848,000 kg CO2e.
+In 2024, YKK Corporation reported total carbon emissions of approximately 4,079,911,000 kg CO2e from Scope 1 and 2, alongside 742,238,000 kg CO2e from Scope 3 emissions.
+In 2023, the company’s emissions in Japan were about 189,000,000 kg CO2e, with 11,000,000 kg CO2e from Scope 1 and 26,000,000 kg CO2e from Scope 2.
+Globally, YKK's total emissions for 2023 were approximately 238,812,000 kg CO2e for Scope 1 and 2, and 587,848,000 kg CO2e for Scope 3.
 YKK has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-This includes a near-term target to reduce absolute Scope 1 and 2 emissions by 50.4% by 2030 from a 2018 baseline, and a long-term goal to achieve a 90% reduction in these scopes by 2050.
-Additionally, YKK aims to cut Scope 3 emissions by 30% by 2030 and 90% by 2050.
-These targets align with the Science Based Targets initiative (SBTi) and reflect YKK's commitment to sustainable practices in the textiles, apparel, footwear, and luxury goods sector.
-The company is actively working towards these goals, demonstrating a proactive approach to climate change mitigation.
+This includes a near-term target to reduce absolute Scope 1 and 2 emissions by 50.4% and Scope 3 emissions by 30% by 2030, using 2018 as the base year.
+Long-term goals include a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050.
+These targets align with the Science Based Targets initiative (SBTi) and reflect YKK's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.
+The company is actively working towards these goals, demonstrating a proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents